Nikon D1H vs Panasonic G80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D1H and Panasonic Lumix DMC-G80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D1H does not offer wifi capability.
+In contrast, the D1H does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1H (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.